 These Chocolate Banana Truffles have a center of soft banana chocolate ganache with a crisp dark chocolate shell.

-The ganache then has to set up in the fridge for at least 4 hours or better yet overnight.
-Once set I cut it into equal pieces (about 25-30).
+The ganache then has to set up in the fridge for at least 4 hours, or, better yet, overnight.
+Once set, I cut it into equal pieces (about 25-30).
 You could even dip them as squares, but I rolled them into balls.
 Wetting your hands helps with stickiness.

 For the coating I melted dark chocolate (a little added vegetable shortening makes it thinner).
 Chocolate dipping can be a messy process and I guess everyone has to figure out their own way.
 I like to use a fork to lower the truffle into the melted chocolate.
 So that when lifting it out the excess chocolate can drip off.
 This way also tends to be a little less messy than just using your fingers.

 My chocolate that day was a little stubborn and didn’t want to form a smooth shell, so I pronounced the ‘unevenness’ even more with the back of a spoon to create a swirly texture.